lupyuen/pinephone-nuttx/README.md

   TP-Validity-Period-Format (TP-VPF, Bits 3 and 4) is `0b10` (Relative Format):

-  - Message Validity Period is in Relative Format
+  - Message Validity Period is in Relative Format.

     [(GSM 03.40, Validity Period)](https://en.wikipedia.org/wiki/GSM_03.40#Validity_Period)

-    (More about Message Validity Period below)
+    Value of Message Validity Period is in TP-Validity-Period below.

 - TP-Message-Reference: "00"

   "00" will let the phone generate the Message Reference Number itself